OhioMathTeacher/docminer/releases/QUICK_START_FOR_GAS.md

-# 🎓 Research Buddy 3.1 - Quick Start for Graduate Assistants
+# 🎓 DocMiner 3.1 - Quick Start for Graduate Assistants

 ## 📦 What You Get

-- **ResearchBuddy3.1** - Standalone executable (double-click to run!)
+- **DocMiner3.1** - Standalone executable (double-click to run!)
 - No Python installation needed
 - No command line required
 - No technical setup